stormpath/stormpath-documentation/source/multitenancy.rst

 - Every Account in a tenant must be guaranteed to have a unique ``email``  and ``username``.
 If a person had already registered for one tenant of your Application, and tried to use the same email address to register for another tenant, they would not be allowed.
 - Each tenant has its own password strength policy.
 - Each tenant has different emails that need to be sent (or not sent) as part of the user Account creation process.
 - Each tenant requires different user Groups and/or :ref:`role Groups <role-groups>`.
+Application-wide Groups that span across tenants are not required.

+Tenants as Directories Example
+""""""""""""""""""""""""""""""

 .. figure:: images/multitenancy/ERD_TpD.png
     :align: center